PoCInnovation/Pool2023/Software/day05/React/README.md

 ```
 > It's ok if some errors appear, it will be fixed 😃

-Then follow these steps to setup your project with [Chakra UI](https://chakra-ui.com), a component library to help you build your React projects, [ESlint](https://eslint.org) and [Prettier](https://prettier.io).
+Then follow these steps to setup your project with [Chakra UI](https://chakra-ui.com), a component library to help you build your React projects, [ESlint](https://eslint.org) and [Prettier](https://prettier.io).<br>
 It will also give you a good architecture to start this day 🔥

 ### Installation

-- Install Chakra UI:
+#### **Chakra UI**

+As always, install the necessary dependencies:
 ```sh
 npm i @chakra-ui/react @emotion/react @emotion/styled framer-motion
 ```

-- Update `src/index.tsx`:
+- Update `src/index.tsx` to wrap your app with a ChakraProvider, allowing us to customize behavior around the whole app:
 ```tsx
 import React from 'react';
 import ReactDOM from 'react-dom/client';